ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldSpectralLineImaging.rst

 mosaicking of these is done, but this will be added in a future version of the pipeline.

+A final task can perform image-based continuum subtraction.
+This uses the *robust_contsub.py* script in the ACES directory to fit and subtract a low-order polynomial to each spectrum in the cube separately.
+This task is intended as a demonstration of this capability - there will be an ASKAPsoft equivalent to this in a future release.
+The task assumes that the python script is in *$ACES/tools* - if it is not found, the task will not run.

 The variables presented below work in the same manner as those for the continuum imaging, albeit with names that clearly refer to the spectral-imaging.